erichardson-lee/comlink/README.md

 # Comlink

 **Disclaimer:** This is a fork from the original [comlink](https://github.com/GoogleChromeLabs/comlink) by Surma, who unfortunately went dormant after leaving Google.
-I have made modifications to work with `deno run`, but `deno test` will fail in its current state, see [#598](https://github.com/GoogleChromeLabs/comlink/issues/598) for more details.
+I have made modifications to work with `deno run` and `deno test`.

 ---